 Additionally, the current crisis has made us realize that the U.S. needs to become less dependent on foreign production for many key supply chains.
 We predict this reality will lead U.S. companies to invest further in new products and innovation.
 But don’t assume that the credit is limited to a particular industry or size of business.
 The Research & Development Tax credit is readily available for many industries, including architecture, engineering, and environmental.
 Firms creating new products or internal processes to expand the company’s operations, functions, or efficiencies are prime candidates to utilize the credit.

 Plus, the R&D Tax Credit only requires an improved product or process to be new to the taxpayer, which provides even more options for qualification.

 The goal for the country is to bring people back to work, but the reality is that work is going to be different.
 By utilizing the R&D tax credit for both past and future activities, you’ll be able to generate new cash flow keeping your business thriving well into the future.

 Stambaugh Ness’s Research and Development Tax Credit team regularly works with Architectural & Engineering firms nationally to capture these compelling tax savings.
-Join us for our upcoming webinar, Cash Flow Boosting Strategies for Your AE Firm on May 22 for a more in-depth look at how you can leverage the credit for some significant benefits.
+Watch our on-demand webinar, How AE Firms, Just Like Yours, Are Finding Thousands with the R&D Credit, for a more in-depth look at how you can leverage the credit for some significant benefits.